 Injury to many blood vessels could have potentially serious implications.
 A rule of successful surgery is that a surgical site must have both adequate arterial supply and adequate venous drainage.
 Lack of either will result in suboptimal outcomes and complications for the patient.
 Special consideration must be given to avoid injury to the larger vessels (IVC, aorta, etc.) and any vessel particularly susceptible during specific surgical procedures.

-Damage or disease of the blood vessels can cause many diseases including hypertension, aneurysm formation, aneurysm rupture, peripheral vascular disease, deep venous thrombosis, pulmonary embolism, transient ischemic attack, stroke, and many others.
-Some diseases are directly related to inherent vessel disease while others are side effects of vessel disease.
+Damage or disease of the blood vessels causes a variety of diseases including hypertension, aneurysm formation, aneurysm rupture, peripheral vascular disease, deep venous thrombosis, pulmonary embolism, transient ischemic attack, stroke, and many others.
+Some diseases are directly related to inherent vessel disease, while others are side effects of vessel disease.
 Clinically, vascular disease is an important problem.
-The CDC foundation attributes a $1 billion per day cost to cardiovascular disease and stroke in the United States.
+The CDC attributes $1 billion per day in cost to cardiovascular disease and stroke in the United States.